beverly-hills-money-gangster/Daikombat-server/README.md

 - `GAME_SERVER_PIN_CODE` Server access pin code(digits only, no less than 4).
 Used in HMAC that is appended to every message.
 Default - `5555`.
 - `GAME_SERVER_FAST_TCP` Enables fast TCP configurations(used mostly for testing, not recommended to be set to `false` in prod).
 Default - `true`.
 - `GAME_SERVER_FRAGS_PER_GAME` Frags to win a game.
 Default - `25`.
-- `GAME_SERVER_COMPRESS` Turns on protobuf data compression using zlib(used mostly for testing, not recommended to be set to `false` in prod).
-Default - `true`. **Warning**.
-This value has to match `CLIENT_COMPRESS`.
-If client compresses data but server does not then communication will fail.
 - `GAME_SERVER_QUAD_DAMAGE_SPAWN_MLS` Time (in millisecond) it takes to spawn a quad damage power-up orb.
 Default - `45_000`.
 - `GAME_SERVER_QUAD_DAMAGE_LASTS_FOR_MLS` Time (in millisecond) quad damage lasts for.
 Default - `10_000`.
 - `GAME_SERVER_DEFENCE_SPAWN_MLS` Time (in millisecond) it takes to spawn a defence power-up orb.
 Default - `35_000`.